NullPounce/pounce-keys/README.md

 no need to build ip or port into apk before install

-project was originally built in a AIDE (mobile app dev) using an old 2.2 Gradle build on max API 21
+project (keylogger not my own custom listener) was originally built in a AIDE (mobile app dev) using an old 2.2 Gradle build on max API 21

 this version was built in android studio electric eel 2022.1.1 with Gradle updated to 7.6 and API all the way up to 33 (android 13)